Rangi42/polishedcrystal/README.md

    * Battle Lawrence III after catching all three legendary birds, and get the Silver Wing
    * Battle Green after Red on Navel Rock
    * The old man in Pewter City gives you Old Amber
+   * Bill's grandpa gives you one of each evolutionary stone
    * Removed Brick Piece
    * New default player names
    * Goldenrod Game Corner offers Clefairy as a prize